How to Apply

 - organise your information so that it is clear and easily accessible for the reader

-Follow these simple guidelines and you should put yourself in a good position to be invited to interview with us, where you’ll be able to build substantially on the evidence you provide on your form.
+Follow these simple guidelines and you should put yourself in a good position to be invited to interview.

 George Abbot SCITT ensures that there is equality of opportunity for all applicants in accordance with national legislation and its own aim, which is to achieve the widest recruitment into teaching.